Mission Mangal vs Batla House THIRD DAY Box Office Collections

 #MissionMangal witnesses superb growth on Day 3...
 Multiplexes of metros + Tier-2 cities are rocking...
 Mass circuits witness growth and should put up big numbers today [Sun]...
 Thu 29.16 cr, Fri 17.28 cr, Sat 23.58 cr.
 Total: ₹ 70.02 cr.
 India biz.— taran adarsh (@taran_adarsh) August 18, 2019

 Coming to John Abraham's 'Batla House', the thriller collected Rs.
 15.55 crore on its opening day (Thursday) and Rs.
 8.84 crore on Friday.
-As per early estimates, the movie minted Rs.
-9.50 crore on Saturday. (official figures awaited).
+It showed substantial growth on Saturday and collected Rs.
+10. 90 crore.
+The total three-day box office collections now stand at Rs.
+35.29 crore.

+Taran Adarsh took to his Twitter page and wrote, "#BatlaHouse shows substantial growth on Day 3...
+Has been appreciated and that is reflecting in its numbers, despite a strong opponent...
+Should witness solid growth today [Sun]...
+Thu 15.55 cr, Fri 8.84 cr, Sat 10.90 cr.
+Total: ₹ 35.29 cr.
+India biz."

 Directed by Nikkhil Advani, 'Batla House' also stars Mrunal Thakur.